 This astonishing landscape of cave-houses lies just 40 minutes from one of Andalucia’s most sophisticated cities, Granada. so if that’s where you are, consider a short day-trip.
 I’m talking about Guadix, where cave-dwelling continues apace and gentrification is turning some cuevas into mini mansions.
 From afar, whitewashed chimneys popping out of the rock are the clue.

 The surrounding landscape of furrowed sandstone and clay formations is spectacular, very Far West and in fact Indiana Jones was filmed here along with dozens of lesser known movies, now lost to oblivion.
 Although the entire population of this country town numbers barely 20,000, Guadix proudly claims to be the European capital of cave culture.
-Nowhere else claims such an extensive network, an undulating sight that winds through craggy outcrops deep into the hills.
+Nowhere else has such an extensive network, winding through craggy outcrops deep into the hills.

 This Barrio de las Cuevas (Cave district) is where about 4,000 people inhabit some 2000 cave-houses (the figures change depending on who you’re talking to).
 They even have their own church dedicated to La Virgen de las Cuevas (Virgin of the Caves).
 Originally a modest hermitage, it was completely rebuilt in 1962, but if you explore the back of the church you find a succession of whitewashed passages and caves leading to the original shrine, where a late 17th c painting of the troglodyte Virgin surveys all.